 The Assembly House restores connections to tools, materials, and one another.

-The Assembly House is an experimental work of art and architecture envisioned by artist/architect Dennis Maher that transforms a historic former church in Buffalo, NY into an ‘architectural dreamworld.’
+The Assembly House is an experimental work of art and architecture envisioned by artist/architect Dennis Maher that transforms a historic former church in Buffalo, NY into an ‘architectural dreamworld’ for the building arts.
 It is a site for the public imagination that instills joy and enthusiasm for the built environment.
 The project synthesizes many themes of Maher’s work by bringing together art, architecture, design, preservation, and construction while creating an otherworldly destination and center for hands-on learning.

 The transformation of the church is a slow, collective build over time that involves many stakeholders.
 Teams of apprentices and students work with tradespeople, designers, architects, and educators to reform the interior while learning skills of building arts.
 Since 2017, hundreds of adults and youth have gained skills at The Assembly House, contributing to an ever-evolving interactive museum and resource for design and construction education.